LegalShield/laptop/README.md

 Laptop
 ======

-Laptop is a script to set up an macOS laptop for web development.
+Laptop is a script to set up an macOS or Ubuntu laptop for web development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages